panoply/syncify/plugins/readme.md

 ### Example

-Each hook method fires a different points in the bundle process.
+Each hook method fires at different points in the bundle process.

 <!--prettier-ignore-->
 ```typescript